pmndrs/postprocessing/manual/content/getting-started.en.md

 ## Color Space Considerations

 New applications should follow a [linear workflow](https://docs.unity3d.com/Manual/LinearRendering-LinearOrGammaWorkflow.html) for color management and postprocessing supports this automatically.
-Simply set `WebGLRenderer.canvasColorSpace` to `SRGBColorSpace` and postprocessing will follow suit.
-Built-in passes automatically encode colors when they render to screen and internal render operations are always performed in the most appropriate color space.
+Simply set `WebGLRenderer.outputColorSpace` to `SRGBColorSpace` and postprocessing will follow suit.
+Built-in passes automatically convert colors when they render to screen and internal render operations are always performed in the correct color space.

 Postprocessing uses `UnsignedByteType` sRGB frame buffers to store intermediate results due to good hardware support and resource efficiency.
 This is a compromise because linear results normally require at least 12 bits per color channel to prevent [color degradation and banding](https://blog.demofox.org/2018/03/10/dont-convert-srgb-u8-to-linear-u8/).
 With low precision sRGB buffers, colors will be clamped to [0.0, 1.0] and information loss will shift to the darker spectrum which leads to noticable banding in dark scenes.
 Linear, high precision `HalfFloatType` buffers don't have these issues and are the preferred option for HDR-like workflows on desktop devices.
 You can enable high precision frame buffers like so: